maptimeBoston/cartographic-design/README.md

 - Does the map projection look decent, with geography looking recognizable?

 ![](images/albers.png)
-_Choropleth and dot density maps should use equal-area projections, such as Albers Equal Area Conic for continent-level maps or Mollweide for world maps, so that size distortions don't lead us to misinterpret data values._
+_Choropleth and dot density maps should use equal-area projections, such as Albers Equal Area Conic (above) for continent-level maps or Mollweide for world maps, so that size distortions don't lead us to misinterpret data values._

 ![](images/winkel.png)
-_Compromise projections such as Winkel Tripel or Robinson were developed mainly to produce a familiar, not wildly distorted appearance.
+_Compromise projections such as Winkel Tripel (above) or Robinson were developed mainly to produce a familiar, not wildly distorted appearance.
 They preserve no properties perfectly but generally look good for world maps._

 ![](images/mercator.png)
 _The widespread Mercator projection (seen in most web maps) preserves local directions but badly distorts sizes at global scale.
 It's good for navigating in a city or sailing across the ocea, but it is not ideal for thematic maps._